-Number of members of the Committee is three members from the board of directors.

-One member of the Committee is an independent member.

-The Chairman of the Committee is a non-executive member of the Board of Directors.
+- \ Number of members of the Committee is three members from the board of directors. - \ One member of the Committee is an independent member. - \ The Chairman of the Committee is a non-executive member of the Board of Directors.

-Below Are The Meetings Of The Nomination And Bonuses Committee Of The Company "First Takaful" For 2020:
+Below Are The Meetings Of The Nomination And Bonuses Committee Of The Company "First Takaful" For 2019:

 NOMINATION AND BONUSES COMMITTEE

-Members Saleh Saleh Al-Silmi Hussein Ali Al-Attal Osama Abdul Latif Al Abdul Jalil Member of committee Independent
+Members Saleh Saleh Al-Silmi Head of committee Hussein Ali Al-Attal Member of committee Osama Abdul Latif Al Abdul Jalil Member of committee- Independent

+Meeting no. 01/2019 V V -

-Meeting no. 01/2020 √-
+Meeting no. 02/2019 V V V

-Attendance percentage 100 % 100 % 100 %
+Attendance percentage 100 % 100 % 50 %

-The Most Important AchievementsOf The Committee During 2020:
+The Most Important Achievements Of The Committee During 2019:

-Usually, а nomination and remuneration comformed mittee is for the next three years. · Preparing the detailed annual report on all remunerations granted to members of the Board of Directors and the Executive Management, whether they are amounts, benefits or benefits, and submitting the report to the company's general assembly for approval, and it shall be read by the Chairman of the Board of Directors.
-Nomination Update the and Remuneration Committee charter. · Reviewing the needs of the executive management in filling some executive positions, and authorizing the CEO to take all necessary procedures. ·Confirming that the independent board member has no independence status prior to signing the independence declaration. • Reviewing and updating the organizational structure of the companyand the matrix of financial and administrative powers.
+- The detailed annual report on all bonuses granted to the members of the Board of Directors and the Executive Management, whether amounts, benefits or advantages, has been prepared and read by the Chairman of the Board . - Discuss the recommendation to accept the nomination and re-nomination of the members of the Board of Directors. - Reviewing the needs of the executive management in filling some executive positions, and authorizing the CEO to take all necessary measures. - Ensure that the independence status is not eliminated from the independent board member before signing the independence declaration. - Review and update the organizational structure of the company and the matrix of financial and administrative powers.